-- Re-thread the machine with thread to best match the twill tape.
-Re-set from a basting stitch to just a slightly lengthed stitch for edgestitching.
+- Re-Thread the machine with Thread to best match the twill tape.
+Re-set from a basting stitch to just a slightly lengthened stitch for edgestitching.

 NOTE: If you are new to creating an X Box stitch, check out our tutorial.

 - Re- set for a basting stitch.
 Machine baste the Lining to the back panel along both sides and across the bottom.
 Do not baste across the top.

 - Find the the two angled front pieces you cut using the pattern pieces.

 - Along each angle, fold back the Raw edge ½” and Press in place.

 - Find the zipper.

 - Place the folded edges along each side of the zipper.
 The top zipper stops (where the zipper pull comes to rest when closed) should be approximately ⅝” in from the left side of the panel.
 Pin the top and bottom sections in place.
 The tail of the zipper will extend beyond the right edge of the panel by several inches.
 This is fine; you’ll Trim away the excess when done stitching.